tschoffelen/tschoffelen/content/user-impersonation-in-aws-cognito.md

 ---
 title: User Impersonation in AWS Cognito
 date: 2021-03-17
-description: I’ve been using AWS Cognito for quite a few recent projects.
-It makes a lot of sense to use when you’re building serverless applications on AWS...
+description: Impersonating users in AWS Cognito (for customer support purposes) is not something that is supported out of the box, but it's possible to implement it.
 taxonomies:
   category:
     - Blog